clouseau/macports-lamp/README.md

 ```

 One of the PHP 7 ports has a dependency on Python; thus MacPorts will install
-Python 2.7.
+Python.
 If you would like to make this the default version of python that
-runs when you run python scripts (recommended), tell MacPorts that with
+runs when you run python scripts, tell MacPorts that with port select.
+E.g.,

 ```
 sudo port select --set python python27